- 7.9–11 in

 Often seen in dry, flat landscapes, running and halting on the ground in search of insects and earthworms.
 Although the Killdeer is common around human habitation it is often shy, at first running away rather than flying.
 When a Killdeer stops to look at an intruder, it has a habit of bobbing up and down almost as if it had hiccupped.
 Near the nest, Killdeer distract predators by calling loudly, bobbing, and running away.
 Killdeer are some of the best-known practitioners of the broken-wing display, an attempt to lure predators away from a nest by feigning injury.
 Pairs of Killdeer tend to stay together for one to a few years.

-Killdeer populations have been declining by about 1 percent per year from 1966 to 2010 (resulting in a cumulative decline of 36 percent), and even more in Canada, according to the North American Breeding Bird Survey.
+Killdeer populations declined overall by about 47% between 1966 and 2014, with steeper declines in Canada and the West, according to the North American Breeding Bird Survey.
+A 2012 study estimates about 2 million breeding birds in North America, an increase over numbers reported in a 2006 study.
+Killdeer is not on the 2014 State of the Birds Watch List.
 These birds are found throughout the year in North America, Canada being host to mostly breeding birds.
-They can also be found in Central America and parts of South America.
+They can also be found in Central America and parts of South America and Europe.
 The Killdeer is one of the most successful of all shorebirds because of its fondness for human modified habitats and its willingness to nest close to people.
-Because they live so close to people, however, they are vulnerable to pesticide poisoning and collisions with cars and buildings.
+Because they live so close to people, however, Killdeer are vulnerable to pesticide poisoning and collisions with cars and buildings.

 - Jackson, Bette J. and Jerome A. Jackson.
 2000.
 Killdeer (Charadrius vociferus).
 In The Birds of North America No. 517 (A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.